 Obesity is a significant public health issue in Scotland.
 After a period of rising levels of obesity, obesity rates are now stable.
 Obesity rates are higher now than in 1995, and Scotland has some of the highest incidences of obesity for men and women among OECD countries.

-You can find Scottish Public Health Network (ScotPHN) reports on the Obesity Road Map and Child Healthy Weight project below.
+You can find Scottish Public Health Network (ScotPHN) reports on the Obesity Route Map and Child Healthy Weight project below.

 - Levels of child obesity have been fairly stable over time.